Know these early signs of water heater failure. You may be able to prevent a water heater failure emergency before it happens.

 Visual Sign # 4: Yellow Flame Color

 While your water heater is running, you’ll notice a nice, blue colored flame underneath the tank, heating up your water.
-Now if that pilot light flame is real yellow or orange instead of blue, this is an indication that the burner isn’t working properly and the unit needs to be serviced.
+If that pilot light flame is really yellow or orange instead of blue, this is an indication that the burner isn’t working properly and the unit needs to be serviced.
 Much like the light on the top of your gas stove, a yellow hued flame means it’s burning too cool.
 (Note: This is an issue for standard atmospheric water heaters only.)

 Signs You Can Hear: